NSLS-II-BMM/BeamlineManual/docs/manage.rst

 Starting the virtual machine
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-+ At a command line, do ``rdesktop xf06bm-srv2``
++ At a command line, do ``rdesktop xf06bm-srv2 &``
 + This will open a new window and display a Windows login
   screen.
-Normal credentials do not work.
-Log in as xf06bm using the
+Normal BNL credentials do not work.
+Log in as user
-  password provided by beamline staff.
+  ``xf06bm`` using the password known by beamline staff.
-+ The Windows desktop will start with a full-screen management
++ The Windows desktop might start with a full-screen management
   application that looks like the figure below.
 You can close
   or minimize that window.
 + Double-click on the EC-lab icon.
-+ Start doing electrochemistry.
++ Do some electrochemistry.
-+ Save your data to the Echem folder on the Windows desktop.
-In that
++ Save your electrochemistry data to the assets folder as explained
-  folder you will find a folder with the name of the PI for the
-  experiment.
-In that, you will find a folder with the start dat of
-  the experiment.
-Save your data in that folder.
+  below.

 .. _fig-winvm:
 .. figure:: _images/Winvm_startup.png